 Firstly I would like to mention that many people come to my forums looking to rehome a cat because they have a baby on the way and are worried for two reasons.
 The risk of catching toxoplasmosis during pregnancy and risks to the baby once it’s been born.
 I would like to assure you that as long as you take some careful steps, you, your cat and your baby can all live safely and in harmony.
 So if you are pregnant, and considering rehoming your cat, please do read the following articles, which will hopefully put your mind at rest.

-Did you know that some shelters (RSPCA) have a service where they will hold your cats for an extended period of time in the event that you are unable to care for them.
-When you are ready, you can take your cats back.
+Did you know that some shelters (RSPCA) have a service where they will hold your cats for an extended period of time in the event that you are unable to care for them?
+When you are ready, you can take the cat(s) back.

-- If it hasn’t been done already, desex your cat.
+- If it hasn’t been done already, desex the cat.

 - If he’s not up to date on his vaccinations, have them done so prior to rehoming.

-- Gather together all your cat’s medical and vaccination records.
+- Gather together all the cat’s medical and vaccination records.